gslab-econ/gslab_make/.github/ISSUE_TEMPLATE/issue-template.md

 Follows # (if applicable.)

 Motivation and background context for issue.
-Summary of work to be done.
+Summary of work to be completed.

 Task list
 - [ ] Incomplete